bennymiddel/personal_projects/README.md

-This private git repository will contain all my work done for my weekly projects in the secound half of my data science & AI Bootcamp in London
+This git repository will contain all my work done in Data Science and machine learning.